 Each simulated driver distraction test ran ten minutes and used three methods:

-- Active circumvention or attempting to “beat the system” through a variation of gaze/head placement and periodic steering wheel input.
+3. Active circumvention or attempting to "beat the sytem" through a variation of gaze/head placement and periodic steering wheel input.

 AAA selected four vehicles for testing, choosing two of each driver monitoring design type, camera-equipped and input from the steering wheel.
 The vehicles were as follows: